Welcome to today's edition of the Rush 24-7 podcast.

 This is even better.

-In this case, the ChICOM's homosexuality, of course, remains a taboo subject in China, but now a sociologist and member of the advisory body to the Parliament has submitted a proposal on same-sex marriage.
+But now a sociologist and member of the advisory body to the parliament has submitted a proposal on same-sex marriage.

-It doesn't get any better than that.
+Hell, it doesn't get any better than that.

-Another example of the exportation of uh liberalism to communist China, China correspondent Beta Plebani says he told Nick Purpich the proposal is unlikely to be accepted, but it does highlight the discrimination faced by gays in China.
+China correspondent Betta Plebuni says he told Nick Perpich the proposal is unlikely to be accepted, but it does highlight the discrimination faced by gays in China.

 Hey, is this just the first step?

-Of course it's going to be turned down, and that will ratchet up the protests even more.
+Of course it's going to be turned down and that will ratchet up the protests even more.

-And pretty soon, somebody will get married, defying the law in China, as happened here, and it'll royal the whole place, and the Chinese government come wipe them out with with whatever method, but still it's just going to shake up society.
+And pretty soon somebody will get married defying the law in China as happened here and it'll roil the whole place and the Chinese government come wipe them out with whatever method.

-So keep a sharp eye on that and uh just be patient because it works every time it's tried.
+So keep a sharp eye on that and just be patient because it works every time it's tried.

-You export liberalism to some country, and it now some of you might be saying, Well, how do you export liberalism to a communist country?
+Now some of you might be saying, well, how do you export liberalism to a communist country?

 Well, it's very easy.